pablodecm/phd_thesis/src/103_chapter_3.md

 or any other *event selection* should be considered.
 The role of event selection is to reduce the fraction of events that do not contain useful information for the inference task of interest.
-Trigger selection can be though of technical requirement, reducing the total rate of detector readouts recorded to match the available hardware for data acquisition, as discussed in [Section @sec:trigger].
-The purpose of analysis selection, as will be discussed in [Chapter @sec:higgs_pair], it is instead to reduce the expected contribution of background processes that are not well-modelled by simulation, as well as to the increase the expected fraction of signal events in synthetic counting likelihoods, such as those which will be detailed in
+Trigger selection can be thought of as a technical requirement, reducing the total rate of detector readouts recorded to match the available hardware for data acquisition, as discussed in [Section @sec:trigger].
+The purpose of analysis selection, as will be discussed in [Chapter @sec:higgs_pair], is instead to reduce the expected contribution of background processes that are not well-modelled by simulation, as well as to the increase the expected fraction of signal events in synthetic counting likelihoods, such as those which will be detailed in